OpenGATE/Gate/docs/nanoparticle_mediated_hyperthermia.rst

 Pre-requisite
 -------------

 To use the nanoparticle mediated hyperthermia capabilities of GATE, you have to install ITK and turn the CMake flag GATE_USE_ITK to ON in the configuration process using ccmake.
-Please find detailed instructions here: Compilation_Instructions_V8.0
+Please find detailed instructions here: :ref:`installation_guide-label`

 Theory
 ------